Spcman/getting-to-know-julia/_posts/2019-09-01-flux-cnn-zoo.md

 ``Dense(288, 10),``

-Our final training layer takes the input of 288 and outputs a size of 10x128
+Our final training layer takes the input of 288 and outputs a size of 10x128.

+(10 for 10 digits 0-9)

 ### Layer 9